Accelerate Breakthrough Research with Intuitive Sample Preparation

 Robotic Sample Preparation

-Automated systems can perform the complete QuEChERS workflow including addition of solvents and standards, shaking, centrifugation, extract transfer, dispersive SPE cleanup, and direct injection into GC-MS or LC-MS. The GERSTEL MultiPurpose Sampler (MPS), PAL RTC System, and LCTech FREESTYLE are examples of platforms that fully automate QuEChERS.
+Automated systems can perform the complete QuEChERS workflow including addition of solvents and standards, shaking, centrifugation, extract transfer, SPE cleanup, and direct injection into GC-MS or LC-MS. There are multiple robotic systems that can assist in the automation of QuEChERS such as GERSTEL MultiPurpose Sampler (MPS), PAL RTC System, and LCTech FREESTYLE.

 Automated Micro-SPE (μSPE) Cleanup